adn770/ppdf/docs/design-dmap.md

     in pixels via peak-finding on pixel projections.
 The grid offset is calculated from the bounding boxes of the main room shapes.

-### Stage 5: High-Resolution Feature & Layer Pre-Classification
+### Stage 5: High-Resolution Feature & Layer Detection
 -   **Component**: `FeatureExtractor`
 -   **Input**: *Original* Dungeon Region Image, `color_profile`, `room_contours`
 -   **Output**: `enhancement_layers` (a dictionary of high-res feature lists)
 -   **Process**: This stage operates on the original region image to find features that do not align with the main grid.
-    1.  **Heuristic Pre-classification**: It uses simple geometric heuristics to perform a pre-classification.
-For example, small circular or square shapes are pre-classified as `"column"`, while long, rectangular shapes are pre-classified as `"stairs"`.
+    1.  **Geometric Pre-classification**: It uses simple geometric heuristics to perform a pre-classification.
+Small circular or square shapes are pre-classified as `"column"`, while long, rectangular shapes are pre-classified as `"stairs"`.
 Environmental layers like water are also detected.
-    2.  **Feature Consolidation**: A `_consolidate_features` pass is performed to intelligently merge raw feature polygons that are overlapping or very close, cleaning up noisy detections into single, unified features.
-    3.  **Coordinate Storage**: All found items are converted into high-resolution polygons using a **1/10th grid unit** coordinate system and stored with a `z-order` attribute, ready for LLM refinement.
+    2.  **Coordinate Storage**: All found items are converted into high-resolution polygons and stored with a `z-order` attribute, ready for LLM refinement.

 ### Stage 6: Core Structure and Passage Detection
 -   **Component**: `StructureAnalyzer`